-Broadband Communication Networks takes cognisance of the importance of adhering to sound human rights practices in our business undertakings.
+Our company takes cognizance of the importance of adhering to sound human rights practices in our business undertakings.
 The company has developed several human rights related policies to underpin its commitment to observing, protecting and respecting human rights.
-Among these policies are:
+Among these policies are